MCmoderSD/YEPPBot/README.md

 ## How to use

-You need to have Java 17 installed in your computer, a download link can be found [here](https://www.oracle.com/uk/java/technologies/downloads/#java17). <br>
+You need to have Java 21 installed on your computer a download link can be found [here](https://www.oracle.com/uk/java/technologies/downloads/#java21). <br>
 You need the Twitch Account Token of the Twitch Bot which you can get from [here](https://twitchapps.com/tmi/).<br> <br>
 Keep in mind that the token can change from to time. <br>
 But remember **DON'T POST** or **SHARE** the token anywhere!!! <br> <br>

 ### 1. Clone the repository

-You need to have Git installed in your computer, you can download it from [here](https://git-scm.com/downloads). <br>
+You need to have Git installed on your computer, you can download it from [here](https://git-scm.com/downloads). <br>
 Clone the repository using the following command: <br>
 ```git clone https://www.github.com/MCmoderSD/YEPPBot.git ``` <br> <br>